NFL playoff picture: Which teams are still on the road to Super Bowl LIX?

 - Atlanta Falcons (8-7) – chances of playoffs: 54%

-The Commanders can seal a playoff spot this week if they beat the Falcons or the Buccaneers lose to the Carolina Panthers.
+The Commanders can seal a play-off spot this week if they beat the Falcons or the Buccaneers lose to the Carolina Panthers, while they need to win and hope the Philadelphia Eagles lose to the Dallas Cowboys to keep their hopes of nicking the NFC East title alive.

-After the Seahawks narrowly beat the Bears on Christmas Day, the Rams must beat the Arizona Cardinals at SoFi Stadium on Saturday night to stay ahead of their rivals in the NFC West.
+The Rams are also almost there after beating the Arizona Cardinals at SoFi Stadium on Saturday night to stay ahead of the Seattle Seahawks in the NFC West.
+LA will win the division if certain results go their way on Sunday, or they can wrap it up by beating the Seahawks next Sunday.

 Who is still in contention?